-Focus groups provide the opportunity to hear the in-depth attitudes and perceptions of individuals in a group setting in order to more fully understand the issue at hand.
-Focus groups are appropriate for times when the research question is somewhat amorphous, for example, when policy makers can identify an important issue or program, but are unsure how it is viewed by the affected citizens.
+Focus groups provide the opportunity to hear in-depth attitudes and perceptions of individuals in a group setting to better understand nuanced and salient issues.
+Focus groups are appropriate when the research question is somewhat amorphous, for example, when policy makers can identify an important issue or program, but they are unsure how it is viewed by those citizens most impacted by the issue or program.

 The research team can also use focus groups to learn the language that people use to communicate information about a particular issue.
 Listening to how people talk provides an opportunity to craft messages that are guided by the actual rhetoric used by those they are targeted to reach and gives those messages added credibility.